318097/fireboard/packages/app/README.md

 - [ ] Animations
 - [ ] Uglify the app (source code should not be downloadable)
 - [ ] memoize components
-- [ ] disable actions when appLoading is true
-- [x] update todo not working

 #### Todo (v2)